 If these lifestyle strategies are not effective, adjusting anti-PD medications may make it easier to swallow.
 There are also some other prescription medication options:

 - Glycopyrrolate and other oral anticholinergic medications (trihexyphenidyl, benztropine, hycosamine): Oral anticholinergic medications, as a class, decrease the production of saliva.
 Usually this is perceived as a side effect (dry mouth), but in this case it is an advantage.
-Other anticholinergic side effects may be seen, including drowsiness, confusion, vomiting, dizziness, blurred vision, constipation, flushing, headache and urinary retention.
+Other anticholinergic side effects may be seen, including drowsiness, confusion, vomiting, dizziness, blurred vision, constipation, flushing, headache and A lack of ability to urinate..
 Anticholinergics can also have mental side effects, so their use should be carefully considered.

 - Scopolamine patch: This patch offers anticholinergic medicine that slows production of saliva as it is absorbed into the entire bloodstream.
 The side effects are similar to those seen with use of oral anticholinergic medications.